SofieRTOS/SofieOS/README.md

 Environment Setting
 ---
-To buld and run SofieOS, you need to download FreedomStudio and unzip it to D:\FreedomStudio drive on windows.
+To build and run SofieOS, you need to download FreedomStudio and unzip it to D:\FreedomStudio drive on windows.
 You can also unzip to other location and manually set the location in `.settings/freedomstudio.preference.prefs`.

 Then you can open FreedomStudio, and click `File/Open Projects` from File System, then choose the directory of this repository.